mabentwickeltsich/MendeleyMacros/README.md

 José Luis González García

 ## Overview
 You need all the files for your platform to create or remove the hyperlinks.
 Just import them to Microsoft Word and execute any of the macros `GAUG_*`. macOS requires a regular expression engine which can be downloaded [here](https://github.com/mabentwickeltsich/vba-regex/blob/65f697a3c499a4cd2d24e288dc60a9070f0e2517/aio/build/StaticRegexSingle.bas).
 The default custom configuration allows you to use the macros without any further modification.
-See the new detailed instructions bellow on how to install them
+See the new detailed instructions bellow on how to install them.
+Alternatively, you can follow the *Quick start guides* for Windows and macOS available on [my YouTube channel](https://www.youtube.com/@MabEntwickeltSich "MabEntwickeltSich on YouTube").

 For those who still use Mendeley Desktop 1.x (with the MS Word plugin Mendeley Cite-O-Matic).
 If you are annoyed that Mendeley's plugin changes the font style of the bibliography every time you refresh it, then you need to modify the macro `refreshDocument` installed by Mendeley's plugin to correct the problem.
 If you are happy with your bibliography, just forget about `refreshDocument`.
 See the detailed instructions bellow on how to modify the original macro.